There have been frequent talks about conditioning, shampooing, or styling the hair.

 Twist/ Braid :

-If you’re doing a twist or braid out you would want to twist your hair at night.
-This is something I have to continue to work on since it isnt as quick as the one where my hair is out.
-I find that immediately after dinner when the kids are getting settled I try to twist my hair then because after a certain time I know I will not have the energy to do so.
+If you’re doing a twist or braid out, you would want to twist your hair at night.
+This is something I have to continue to work on since it isn’t as quick as the one where my hair is out.
+I find that immediately after dinner when the kids are getting settled, I try to twist my hair then because after a particular time, I know I will not have the energy to do so.

 Rebraiding or retwisting is what’s going to keep your twist and braid outs still looking good throughout the week.
-Just so you are aware your twist do not have to be neat at all.
+Just so you are aware your twist does not have to be neat at all.
 You can put in big twists in if you want.
-The main point is being able to protect your hair while your sleep.
+The main point is being able to protect your hair during you sleep.

 Also when you do your twist, spritzing your hair with a few sprays that can help with your hair being moisturized at night.
 Taking care of your hair at night can help with continuing to have the definition you want.